aragon/aragon.js/docs/API.md

 - `appAddress`: this app's contract address
 - `appId`: this app's appId
 - `appImplementationAddress`: this app's implementation contract address, if any (only available if this app is a proxied AragonApp)
+- `iconSrc`: a link to this app's icon asset, if any
 - `identifier`: this app's self-declared identifier, if any
 - `isForwarder`: whether this app is a forwarder
 - `kernelAddress`: this app's attached kernel address (i.e. organization address)